Skip to content

 This scenic highway spans over 120 kilometres through Oregon.
 The Historic Columbia River Highway was the first planned scenic highway to be built in the country, making it the perfect road trip in the USA.

-Since the Historic Columbia River Highway was finished in 1922, it has gained national recognition.
+Since its completion in 1922, the Historic Columbia River Highway has gained national recognition.
 It is listed on the National Register of Historic Places and is considered a National Historic Landmark.

-Throughout the road trip from Troutdale to The Dalles on the Historic Columbia River Highway, there are multiple breathtaking views.
-Tourists can see the highway’s original stonework, then are plunged into a green vista full of waterfalls.
-One of the waterfalls is the tallest in the US – the nearly 200-metre-tall Multnomah falls.
+The road trip from Troutdale to The Dalles on the Historic Columbia River Highway offers multiple breathtaking views.
+Tourists can see the highway’s original stonework and then plunge into a green vista full of waterfalls.
+One of the waterfalls is the tallest in the US—the nearly 200-metre-tall Multnomah Falls.

-After the waterfalls, those driving along the highway are taken through tunnels that were carved out of the cliffsides.
-Also featured along the road is the Bonneville Lock and Dam, one of the first dams in the Western USA.
+After the waterfalls, the highway leads through tunnels carved out of the cliffsides.
+The Bonneville Lock and Dam, one of the first dams in the Western USA, is also featured along the road.

-All along this iconic road trip in the USA are hiking trails and tourist attractions.
-The family-friendly Latourell Falls is a 2.5-mile-long hike near the waterfalls at the start of the highway.
+Hiking trails and tourist attractions are all along this iconic road trip in the USA.
+The family-friendly Latourell Falls is a 2.5-mile hike near the waterfalls at the start of the highway.

 Road Trips in the USA - Oregon Waterfall